tommywalsh/csotp/README.md

 1) I can use an SD card smaller than my fingernail.
 On this, I can store like 5000 albums worth of music.
 Then, I can have all of my music with me everywhere I go, for the rest of my life.

-2) I can stream music over the internet, which means I am relying on...
+2) I can stream music over the internet, which means I am relying on the following.

-* Having decent-speed data service any time I want to listen to music.
+* I need to having decent-speed data service any time I want to listen to music.
 Driving in rural Vermont?
 No streaming.

-* Some crappy tech company having up-to-date licensing agreements in place with all of the (even crappier) multinational rights-owning conglomerates that hold the rights to some of the songs I want to listen to.
+* Some crappy tech company needs to have up-to-date licensing agreements in place with all of the (even crappier) multinational rights-owning conglomerates that hold the rights to some of the songs I want to listen to.
 Someday, Google Play Music will get into a contract dispute with Universal Music Group, and then I won't be able to listen to Paul's Boutique anymore.

-* That crappy tech company actually making the music I want to listen to available and discoverable.
-If I want to listen to The Broken Toys, an 80s hardcore band from Lawrence, Mass, can I find that on Spotify?
-Nope.
+* That crappy tech company actually needs to find all the music I want to listen to, and make it available and discoverable.
+What are the chances that Google Music will have the "Smash Some Pumpkins" single from the The Broken Toys (an 80s hardcore band from Lawrence, Mass)?

 The first option is obviously vastly superior.
 I'd almost need to be insane to choose #2.
 Yet, every time I open Google Play Music, it brings me to a screen full of streamable stuff instead of